SPEC v2.1 — Sealed Mode

 canonical_b64 carries the verbatim bytes the server hashed for doc_hash and committed on chain.
 The client MUST embed those bytes into canonical.json without re-canonicalization (no JCS round-trip, no whitespace normalization). doc_hash is supplied as a convenience so the client can populate manifest.doc_hash_expected without re-hashing.

 A blind response MUST NOT include bundle_b64 or retain_until.
-The receipt has no server-side bundle.
+The proof has no server-side bundle.

 11.4 Client-side bundle assembly